 Is the Swedish royal family related to the Danish royal family?

 Of course they are!
-Swedish King Carl XVI Gustav is the first cousin of Danish Queen Margrethe II; they share a grandfather, Swedish King Gustav VI Adolf.
+Swedish King Carl XVI Gustav is the first cousin of Danish Queen Margrethe II (mother of King Frederik); they share a grandfather, Swedish King Gustav VI Adolf.

 See the full Scandinavian royal family tree.

 What religion is the Swedish royal family?

 The Swedish royal family is Protestant Christian, and are members of the Church of Sweden, an Evangelical Lutheran church.
 The Act of Succession of 1810 actually requires that the royal family be “of the pure evangelical faith.”